cvxgrp/osmm/README.md

 ### Optional arguments
 There are some optional arguments for the `solve` method.
+* `W` is a scalar, a numpy array, or a numpy matrix which specifies the problem to be solved.
 * `W_validate` is a scalar, a numpy array, or a numpy matrix in the same shape as `W`.
 If `W` contains a sampling matrix, then `W_validate` can be used to provide another sampling matrix that gives `f(x, W_validate)`, which is then compared with `f(x, W)` to validate the sampling accuracy.
 Default is `None`.
 * `hessian_rank` is the (maximum) rank of the low-rank quasi-Newton matrix used in the method, and with `hessian_rank=0` the method becomes a proximal bundle algorithm.
 Default is `20`.
 *  `gradient_memory` is the memory in the piecewise affine bundle used in the method, and with `gradient_memory=0` the method becomes a proximal quasi-Newton algorithm.
 Default is `20`.